- STUDENT INFORMATION

 Your Student Advice team

 Student Advice can also help in the practical elements of university.
-The team will produce your first campus card and assist you in accessing any replacements throughout your time at Leeds Beckett.
-They can also provide confirmation of enrolment and bank letters for current students, as well as transcripts for our graduates.
+Our Officers will produce your first campus card and assist you in replacing your campus card if needed throughout your time at Leeds Beckett.
+They can provide Confirmation of Enrolment and Bank Letters for our current students and full or partial transcripts for our graduates and fully enrolled students.

 Who we are